hessius/HFNOsplitter/Documentation/en/01 Overview - Introduction.md

 # Overview

-Treating two patients in parallell with High-Flow Nasal Oxygen (HFNO) using the Airvo 2 system is possible due to
+Treating two patients in parallell with High-Flow Nasal Oxygen (HFNO) using the Airvo 2 system is possible due to<br>

-1. Treatment guidelines that stipulate a maximum flow should be kept as low as possible to avoid / minimise aerosol dispersion, often capped at 30 lpm.
+a.
+Treatment guidelines that stipulate a maximum flow should be kept as low as possible to avoid / minimise aerosol dispersion, often capped at 30 lpm.<br>
-2. The Airvo 2 system being capable of outputting 60 litres/minute (well above recommended maximum air flow)
+b.
+The Airvo 2 system being capable of outputting 60 litres/minute (well above recommended maximum air flow)

-Treating two patients in parallell with HFNO using the Airvo 2 system is feasible due to
+Treating two patients in parallell with HFNO using the Airvo 2 system is feasible due to<br>

-1. Unidirectional high flow makes cross contamination unlikely
+a.
+Unidirectional high flow makes cross contamination unlikely<br>
-2. Using this only for cohort care with patients with the same disease makes cross contamination less significant
+b.
+Using this only for cohort care with patients with the same disease makes cross contamination less significant<br>
-3. HFNO being a completely open system / circuit makes patient factors non significant for air flow dynamics
+c.
+HFNO being a completely open system / circuit makes patient factors non significant for air flow dynamics<br>
-4. In the authors' limited experience the COVID-19 patients are often titrated to very similar treatments
+d.
+In the authors' limited experience the COVID-19 patients are often titrated to very similar treatments<br>

 ---